-^{}Students enrolled in 2016 and after are required to take JS546 categorized as a Foundational Course.
+Students are required to take JS546 categorized as a Foundational Course.
 This course is only for JS degree students and no withdrawal is allowed.

 Up to 8 credits of non-JS courses (Global Studies (AG), BD, and graduate courses offered by any other graduate school at Sophia University) can be counted as Elective Courses.
 However, students must request for an approval to count non-GSGS courses as Elective Courses.
-For procedures, refer to p.14.
+For procedures, refer to p.15.